 The ADSL modem router that is provided by an Internet Service Provider (ISP) is probably a basic model designed to do little more than connect computers wirelessly and by cables to form a network around it that share an Internet connection.
 A router must have a ADSL modem to provide a broadband Internet connection over telephone lines.
 A broadband router without a modem is used to connect directly to a cable broadband connection using an Ethernet connection to the cable network – in the UK Virgin Fibre, BT Infinity etc.

-Shown in the image above is the back view of the Cisco Linksys E4200 Maximum Performance Wireless-N (802.11n) Router.
+Shown in the image at the top of the page is the back view of the Cisco Linksys E4200 Maximum Performance Wireless-N (802.11n) Router.
 Click on the image to view its full size.
 Its four Ethernet ports for cabled connections are labelled 1 to 4 in blue.
 The landline telephone connection is in the middle (yellow) and the single USB port for a shared-storage drive is next to its power connector.

 The small hole beside the power connector on the far right with the red writing under it is the Reset button.
 If, say, you took the router over from someone else and the default login details (usually on a sticker under the router) don’t work and you don’t know the previous user’s customised login details, you would have to poke a pin into that hole to engage the button and reset the router to its factory settings.
 When that is done the router’s configuration information is deleted and has to be re-entered in order to use a network configured around the router and access the web via any of the computers on the network.